a4lg/rust-target-feature-dispatch/src/docs/target_feature_dispatch.md

 feature detection is technically possible.

-To make dynamic dispatching possible and merge two (or more) similar architectures, consider using family specifiers explained below.
+To make dynamic dispatching possible and merge two (or more) similar architectures, consider using family / class specifiers explained below.

 ## Family / Class Specifiers